A step-by-step guide to applying to the ESO

 For full details of our selection criteria read our Admissions Policy.

-At interview we will want to know why you want to be an osteopath and what skills you think you have that may be relevant.
-We may also ask about any work experience that you have gained.
+At interview, we will want to know why you want to be an osteopath and what skills you think you have that may be relevant.
+We may also ask about any work experience you have gained.
 We may ask you questions about the content of your personal statement.

 If you accept our offer – Welcome to the ESO!
 You have made a great decision!
 Congratulations – you have just taken the first step towards your exciting career as an osteopath.

-For further enquiries email firstname.lastname@example.org.
+For further enquiries contact Admissions.